bw-math/bw-math/source/references/python/04_FUNCTIONS.rst

 Take note of the *indentation*. **Python** is very particular about *indentation* because that is how it groups functions together.
 A *function* definition must be indented once (with ``TAB``).
 All lines within the function must be the same *indentation* level.
 If you do not follow this requirement, you will get errors.
 Errors are bad.
 So, always pay your indentation.

-We can call this function after defined it by addressing it by its name and passing in an argument.
+We can call this function after defining it by addressing it by its name (i.e., typing its name) and passing in an argument.
 Create a new :ref:`IDLE Notebook <python_idle>`, copy in the following function and try executing it with ``F5``,

 .. code:: python